 Students registered in the BSc (Environmental and Conservation Sciences/BA (Native Studies) Combined Degrees require ★150 to graduate.
 The GPA and requirements check will be done in consultation with the Faculty of Native Studies.
-See Academic Standing and Academic Standing.
+See Academic Standing for the Faculty of Agricultural Life and Environmental Sciences and Academic Standing for the Faculty of Native Studies.

-BSc in Environmental and Conservation Sciences-Bilingual/ Baccalauréat ès sciences (sciences de l'environment et de la conservation- bilingue)
+BSc in Environmental and Conservation Sciences-Bilingual/Baccalauréat ès sciences (sciences de l'environment et de la conservation- bilingue)